aritraghsh09/GaMPEN/docs/source/Tutorials.md

 This tutorial uses simulated SDSS galaxies to train a GaMPEN model from scratch.

-## Transfer Learning with GaMorNet
+## Transfer Learning with GaMPEN

-This tutorial uses real SDSS galaxies to perform transfer learning on a GaMorNet model trained only on simulations.
+This tutorial uses real SDSS galaxies to perform transfer learning on a GaMPEN model trained only on simulations.